Largest artificial non-nuclear explosions: T. A. Gillespie Company Shell Loading Plant explosion

-On 4 October 1918, an ammunition plant — operated by the T. A. Gillespie Company and located in the Morgan area of Sayreville in Middlesex County, New Jersey — exploded and triggered a fire.
+On 4 October 1918, an ammunition plant – operated by the T. A. Gillespie Company and located in New Jersey in the Morgan area of Sayreville in Middlesex County – exploded and caused a fire.
 The subsequent series of explosions continued for three days.
-The facility, said to be one of the largest in the world at the time, was destroyed, along with more than 300 buildings forcing reconstruction of South Amboy and Sayreville.
-Over 100 people died in this accident.
-Over a three-day period, a total of 12000000 lb of explosives were destroyed.
+The facility, said to be one of the largest in the world at the time, was destroyed, along with more than 300 buildings, forcing the reconstruction of South Amboy and Sayreville.
+More than 100 people died due to this accident.
+During a three-day period, a total of 12000000 lb of explosives was destroyed.

 Interwar period

 Oppau explosion

-On 21 September 1921, a BASF silo filled with 4,500 tonnes of fertilizer exploded, killing around 560, largely destroying Oppau, Germany, and causing damage more than 30 km away.
+On 21 September 1921, a BASF silo filled with 4,500 tonnes of fertilizer exploded, killing about 560, largely destroying Oppau, Germany, and causing damage more than 30 km away.

 Nixon Nitration Works disaster

 On 1 March 1924, an explosion destroyed a building in Nixon, New Jersey, used for processing ammonium nitrate.
-The explosion touched off fires in surrounding buildings in the Nixon Nitration Works that contained other highly flammable materials.
-The disaster killed 20 and destroyed 40 buildings.
+The explosion caused fires in surrounding buildings in the Nixon Nitration Works that contained other highly flammable materials.
+The disaster killed 20 people and destroyed 40 buildings.

 Leeudoringstad explosion

 On 17 July 1932, a train carrying 320 to 330 tons of dynamite from the De Beers factory at Somerset West to the Witwatersrand exploded and flattened the small town of Leeudoringstad in South Africa.
-Five people were killed and 11 injured in the sparsely-populated area.
+Five people were killed and 11 injured in the sparsely populated area.